peterchettiar/LLMZoomcamp_2024/Module-3-vector-databases/README.md

 | User embeddings | Represent users in a system or platform as vectors, capturing user preferences, behaviors, and characteristics. | Used in recommendation systems, personalized marketing, user segmentation |
 | Product embeddings | Represent products in ecommerce or recommendation systems as vectors, capturing a product's attributes, features, and other semantic information. | Used to compare, recommend, and analyze products based on vector representations |

-The following is a simple guideline for creating a `vectore embedding`:
+The following is a simple guideline for creating a `vector embedding`:

 | Step | Description |
 |------|-------------|